microverseinc/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This is a Microverse copy of the social media app which we forked and added an Entity Relation Diagram for the database association and mapping.
+To see the image of the ERD, open the docs folder in the project directory of the ROR-SOCIAL-SCAFFOLD branch.

 ## Built With

-- Ruby v2.7.0
+- Ruby
-- Ruby on Rails v5.2.4
+- Ruby on Rails

 ## Live Demo

-TBA
+Not yet

 ## Getting Started